aiven/terraform-provider-aiven/docs/resources/opensearch.md

 Optional:

-- `opensearch` (Boolean) Allow clients to connect to opensearch from the public internet for service nodes that are in a project VPC or another type of private network
+- `opensearch` (Boolean) Allow clients to connect to opensearch from the public internet for service nodes that are in a project VPC or another type of private network.
-- `opensearch_dashboards` (Boolean) Allow clients to connect to opensearch_dashboards from the public internet for service nodes that are in a project VPC or another type of private network
+- `opensearch_dashboards` (Boolean) Allow clients to connect to opensearch_dashboards from the public internet for service nodes that are in a project VPC or another type of private network.
-- `prometheus` (Boolean) Allow clients to connect to prometheus from the public internet for service nodes that are in a project VPC or another type of private network
+- `prometheus` (Boolean) Allow clients to connect to prometheus from the public internet for service nodes that are in a project VPC or another type of private network.